vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 ## How Vendia streamlines real-time data sharing

-Vendia has built a B2B data-sharing platform that gives you all the benefits of real-time data sharing without all the headaches.
+Vendia has built a real-time data-sharing platform that gives you all the benefits of real-time data sharing without all the headaches.
 Vendia has designed a platform that brings all data sharing parties together around a single source of truth that is updated in real-time.

 **Easy integration through a single access point**

 Every partner gets an access point (a node) to the Vendia Share platform, with access to their own copy of the latest data across the data-sharing partnership.
-Every partner can easily connect their system (whether cloud or on-premise) to Vendia, no need to build or maintain multiple API connection points, and you can be up and running in a matter of days.
+Every partner can easily connect their on-premise or cloud systems to Vendia without a need to build or maintain multiple API connection points.
+Partners can be up and running in a matter of days.

 **Indisputable, single source of truth**

-Vendia automatically reconciles data at all times, to ensure only the latest data appears on everyone’s copy of “the truth”.
-Every transaction and change is recorded on everyone’s copy at the same time, giving everyone visibility of current and past states.
+Vendia automatically reconciles data at all times, to ensure only the latest data appears on everyone’s ledger.
+Every transaction and change is recorded on everyone’s ledger at the same time, giving everyone visibility of current and past states.
 This allows full visibility for everyone and even makes it possible to audit prior transactions to settle disputes or gain other insights.

 **Secure data exchange**